First measurement of $\mathrm{D_{s1}}(1^{+})(2536)^+$ and $\mathrm{D_{s2}^{*}(2^{+})(2573)^+}$ production in proton-proton collisions at $\sqrt{s} = 13$ TeV at the LHC

 In this letter, the first measurement of the production yields of the orbitally excited charm-strange mesons \DsonePrecise ($\ctau \approx 214~\mathrm{fm}$) and \DstwoPrecise ($\ctau \approx 11.7~\mathrm{fm}$)~\cite{ParticleDataGroup:2022pth} and their charge conjugates in minimum-bias and high-multiplicity pp collisions at a center-of-mass energy of $\s=13~\TeV$ is reported.
 In the following, \Dsone denotes \DsonePrecise, and \Dstwo stands for \DstwoPrecise.
-The results, which are integrated in the transverse-momentum interval $2<\pt<24~\GeVc$, are divided by the production yield of the ground state \Ds and compared with predictions obtained with the statistical hadronization model.
-The measured ratios are also used to constrain the parameters in PYTHIA~8, which regulate the production of pseudovector and tensor charm mesons, both with the the inclusion of rescattering effects in the hadronic phase or without them.
+The results, which are integrated in the transverse-momentum interval $2<\pt<24~\GeVc$ where it was possible to observe a stable signal, are divided by the production yield of the ground state \Ds and compared with predictions obtained with the statistical hadronization model.
+The measured ratios are also used to constrain the parameters in PYTHIA~8, which regulate the production of pseudovector and tensor charm mesons, both with the inclusion of rescattering effects in the hadronic phase or without them.
 Finally, the excited-to-ground state yield ratios are exploited to compute the fragmentation fractions of charm quarks into the \Dsone and \Dstwo states.
 The measured values are compared to those obtained in \ee collisions.

-The apparatus of the ALICE experiment and its performance during the Run 2 data-taking period are described in detail in Refs.~\citenum{ALICE:2008ngc} and~\citenum{ALICE:2014sbx}.
+The apparatus of the ALICE experiment and its performance during the Run 2 data-taking period are described in detail in Refs.~\citenum{ALICE:2008ngc} and \citenum{ALICE:2014sbx}.
 The main sub-detectors, located at midrapidity ($|y| < 0.5$), employed to perform the measurements presented in this letter are: the Inner Tracking System (ITS), for tracking and vertex reconstruction; the Time Projection Chamber (TPC), for tracking and particle identification (PID); the Time-Of-Flight (TOF) detector, for particle identification.
 The \VZERO detector, composed of two arrays of scintillators located on both sides of the collision region ($-3.7<\eta<-1.7$ and $2.8<\eta<5.1$), is used for trigger purposes as well as to measure the event multiplicity~\cite{ALICE:2020swj}.
-The latter is determined from the percentile distribution of the V0M amplitude.
+The latter is determined from the percentile distribution of the summed amplitude recorded by both sides of the \VZERO detector, the V0M.
 Percentile values for higher multiplicity collisions are close to 0\% and for lower ones close to 100\%.
 In the following, the $0$--$0.1\%$ V0M multiplicity class is denoted as HMV0.

 The measurements reported in this letter were performed on the sample of \pp collisions \mbox{at $\s=13$}~TeV collected with the ALICE experiment from 2016 to 2018.
 The data were recorded using a minimum-bias trigger (MB) requiring coincident signals in both \VZERO scintillator arrays.
 Offline selection criteria were applied to remove beam-induced background events, exploiting the timing information from the \VZERO arrays and the correlation between the number of clusters and track segments reconstructed in the two innermost layers of the ITS.
 Events with pileup of collisions within the same bunch crossing, with an estimated probability ranging from $10^{-3}$ to $10^{-2}$ depending on the beam conditions, were excluded by rejecting events with more than one reconstructed primary vertex~\cite{ALICE:2020swj}.
 To ensure uniform pseudorapidity acceptance, only events with a primary vertex position within $\pm 10$~cm from the nominal center of the apparatus along the beam direction were considered.
 Furthermore, the events satisfying the aforementioned selection criteria were required to possess at least one reconstructed track segment between the first two layers of the ITS within $|\eta| < 1$ (\INEL event class).